 Fundamentally, you believe you can overcome life’s challenges and deserve love and respect – from yourself and other people.

 As a result, you have a generally positive outlook on life.
-While negative events like the loss of a loved one, a redundancy or relationship issues affect you, they don’t knock your overall perspective on life.
+Even negative life events don’t knock your overall perspective on life.

-You’ve got also got a clear idea of your personal strengths and weaknesses, and you’re happy to accept them for what they are and work towards improving them.
+You’ve got also got a clear idea of your personal strengths and weaknesses.
+You’re happy to accept them for what they are and work towards improving them.